KodlabPenn/kodlab_mjbots_sdk/docs/docker.md

 Download the docker application from the [Docker Website](https://docs.docker.com/get-docker/).
 If you are unfamiliar with Docker, read through their [getting started section](https://docs.docker.com/get-started/)  to gain an understanding of the underlying structure of Docker.

 ## Setting up Docker for the SDK
-The first step to setting up Docker, is to acquire the Docker Image.
-There are two ways to do this, by either cloning the **kodlab-cross** image from Docker Hub, or by building the **kodlab-cross** Docker Image from source.
+The first step to setting up Docker after install, is to acquire the correct Docker Image.
+There are two ways to do this.
+You can either clone the **kodlab-cross** image from Docker Hub, or build the **kodlab-cross** Docker Image from source.

 ### Cloning the image from Docker Hub

--To be implemented- Right now, you must build from source.
+You can download the **kodlab-cross** image from the Docker Hub using the following command:

+`docker image pull masondmitchell/kodlab_mjbots_cross_compile`

+and that's it!
+You should be able to run containers with fully set up environments to build the codebase.

+However, if you run into problems during this step, or you want to edit the environment locally then building from source might be the better option.

 ### Building from Source
 **WARNING:** Building the image from source can take over an hour.